rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 Tripwire’s report files, are a collection of rule violations discovered during an integrity check.

-There are several methods of viewing the Tripwire report file.
-You could have been viewing it while the integrity check was running, you could view it in the form of an e-mail automatically sent to you, or you could view it using the “twprint” command provided with the Tripwire package.
+There are several ways to view a Tripwire report file:

+- during integrity check
+- in the form of an email automatically sent to you
+- using the `twprint` command provided with the Tripwire package

 !!! note